 The echo vascular tech operates ultrasound equipment that bounces high-frequency waves off the body's blood vessels (except for the heart's vessels, says the Society of Vascular Ultrasound's website, www.svunet.org).
 The vessels' resulting echoes are represented as video images showing how the vessels are functioning.
 The echo vascular tech needs essentially the same skills as those of an echocardiology technician, such as thorough knowledge of Doppler ultrasound.

 Future Economics and Career

-Because medical technology improvements have eschewed invasive procedures in favor of less expensive noninvasive ones, vascular techs are able to pinpoint vascular disease earlier, which means more job availability and a projection of much faster than average job growth of 30% through 2022.
+Because medical technology improvements have eschewed invasive procedures in favor of less expensive noninvasive ones, vascular techs are able to pinpoint vascular disease earlier, which means more job availability and a projection of much faster than average job growth of 26% in 2014 through 2024.
 The BLS reported in May 2015 that the median annual salary for diagnostic medical sonographers, including echo vascular techs, was $68,970.

 Alternate Career Options

 With either an associate's or bachelor's degree in radiation therapy, in addition to licensing in most states, these professionals then seeks jobs treating diseases, such as cancer, through the administration of radiation treatments.
 As of May 2015, they earned a median salary of $80,220 per year, the BLS said, and could expect much faster than average employment growth of 14% from 2014-2024.

 Nuclear Medicine Technologist

-These techs earned median wages of $70,180 in 2012, according to the BLS, in jobs where they administer radioactive drugs to patients and then use a scanner to create bodily images.
+These techs earned median wages of $73,360 in 2015, according to the BLS, in jobs where they administer radioactive drugs to patients and then use a scanner to create bodily images.
 Their training usually involves either an associate's or bachelor's degree in this field; some states require licensing.
-Per the BLS, faster than average increases in these positions, at 20% growth, were projected from 2012 through 2022.
+Per the BLS, slower than average increases in these positions, at 2% growth, were projected from 2014 through 2024.